 Unfortunately, I contend with hundreds of copyright infringements every year.
 I have implemented the following policy in an attempt to maintain control over my work.

-Infringement invoices are non-negotiable, and non-payment of infringement invoices will result in legal actions to recover statutory damage as outlined in Title 17, § 504, of the United States copyright laws.
+Unauthorized commercial infringements of my copyrighted images will be handled by a contracted copyright enforcement organization, which may result in legal action to recover statutory damages as outlined in Title 17, § 504, of the United States copyright laws.

 All of my images are registered copyright with the U.S. copyright office.